Sheet Harbour, Halifax County, N.S. St. Andrews, Antigonish County, N.S. Maitland Village, East Hants County, N.S.

 In 2019, GANS became part of a joint venture with three other continuing heritage groups to work on these maps: the Heritage Association of Antigonish, East Hants Historical Society, and West Hants Historical Society.
 The partnership collected original lithographs as donations, and started work on the maps.

 The job is not straight-forward though.
 The maps were printed as lithographs, typically in four sections, matched and glued together on a linen blacking.
-The maps range in age now between about 140 years and 170 years of age, and are all degraded in some respects, often with pieces having fallen off, or having become stained from water damage, or with paper that is now cracked and broken.
+The lithographs range in age now between about 140 years and 170 years of age, and are all degraded in some respect, often with pieces having fallen off, or with stains from water damage, or with paper that is now cracked and broken.
 The physical conservation of the maps is, therefore, the first job.
 In our first project, we did physical conservation of five maps: Antigonish county, Cumberland county, Hants county, Halifax county, and Lunenburg county.

 Digitization also has its own problems.
 In our initial job, we used an overhead camera for the digitization work, splicing together multiple small images to reduce focal distortion.
 At 600 dpi, the combined image file for one map range between 5GB and 6GB in size, requiring serious computing power for edits and digital repairs.
-We have completed digital work on Halifax county, and done preliminary digital work on Antigonish, Cumberland, and Hants counties.
+We completed digital work on Halifax county, and did the first stage of digital work on Antigonish, Cumberland, and Hants counties, without yet having completed needed digital repairs.

 Experiments with Matching the Maps

 In a later project, we geo-referenced the maps for Antigonish, Hants, and Halifax counties.
 Working with the much more accurate geographies we have now, the geo-referencing of these older maps required the creation of between 300 and 500 anchor points per county to micro-anchor the maps to contemporary spatial systems.
 We used this geo-referencing to work with portions of each of the three maps to match the dwelling points on the A. F. Church maps with census information.
-In the second experiment, we used a much more formal process to control and audit the matching process.
+In the second experiment, we used a much more formal process to control and audit the matching process, and were relatively successful although pretty time-intensive.

 So we have had a number of runs at this matching process, and have been able to demonstrate that it is possible to do.
 Other improvements in the process will need to be made on a future run at it.